intel/linux-npu-driver/README.md

 (depending on system configuration)

 ```
-# To check user groups run `groups` command:
+# Check user groups
 groups

-# If user is not in "render" group admin can add it using following command:
+# Add user to render group
 sudo usermod -a -G render <user-name>

-# User needs to log out and log in back to apply new group
+# Log out and log in to apply new group
 ```

 The patch for systemd to set "render" group for accel subsystem has been merged